The Facebook Phenomenon: Fueled By Network Effects

 In 2007, Facebook launched the "Facebook Platform," allowing developers to build integrated applications.
 This move spurred a wave of innovation as developers created games, quizzes, and other interactive experiences, further engaging users and increasing the time spent on the platform.

-Then, a monumental year arrived — 2009.
+Then, a monumental year arrived —2009.
 Facebook unveiled its "Like" button, a small but powerful tool that changed how we express our approval and interest in posts.
 This seemingly innocent button went viral, captivating the masses and catapulting content into the stratosphere of popularity.
-User engagement skyrocketed, and the siren song of Facebook lured countless more souls into its addictive grasp.
+User engagement skyrocketed, and Facebook's siren song lured countless more souls into its addictive grasp.

 By 2012, Facebook had surpassed one billion active users, firmly establishing itself as the unrivaled titan of social media.
 Today, it boasts over 2.8 billion monthly active users, making it an integral part of the lives of people around the globe.